Blast Resistant Doors

 Blast resistant doors protect people and property from explosions and shrapnel.
 The test footage video shows how effective blast doors are from preventing devastating shrapnel from entering a room.

 The Department of Defense, Department of Energy, Department of Homeland Security, and petrochemical industry building standards are increasingly requiring blast doors.
-The most common buildings for these blast doors include government buildings, refineries, and chemical storage, among others.
+The most common buildings for these blast doors include refineries, chemical storage, nuclear and power plants among others.

 Specifying Blast Doors